Xinyuan-LilyGO/T-Display-S3-AMOLED/README.md

 <h1 align = "center"> 🌟T-Display-S3- AMOLED🌟</h1>

+# News

+**This warehouse only supports the non-touch version of T-Display-S3-AMOLED.
+The touch version is not supported.
+Please go [LilyGo-AMOLED-Series](https://github.com/Xinyuan-LilyGO/LilyGo-AMOLED-Series) for the touch version.**

 ## Description

 T-Display-S3-AMOLED is an ESP32-S3 development board.
 Equipped with a new AMOLED high-resolution color LCD screen and 2 programmable keys.
 Communication adopts SPI or QSPI interface.
 Keep the same layout design as T-Display.
 You can directly use ESP32S3 for USB communication or programming.